Banksy’s Latest Trick

 I am sure by now we have all heard of the latest Banksy prank pulled earlier this month.
 If not, here is a brief synopsis to catch you up with the art world this October!
 One of his trademark paintings appeared to self-destruct at Sotheby’s in London after selling for $1.4 million at auction!

 The work, “Girl With Balloon,” a 2006 spray paint on canvas, was the last lot of Sotheby’s “Frieze Week” evening contemporary art sale.
-After competition between two telephone bidders, it was hammered down by the auctioneer Oliver Barker for 1 million pounds, more than three times the estimate and a new auction high for a work solely by the artist, according to Sotheby’s.
+After competition between two telephone bidders, the auctioneer hammered it down for 1 million pounds.
+That’s more than three times the estimate and a new auction high for a work solely by the artist, according to Sotheby’s.

 “Then we heard an alarm go off,” Morgan Long, the head of art investment at the London-based advisory firm Fine Art Group, who was sitting in the front row of the room, said in an interview on Saturday.
 “Everyone turned round, and the picture had slipped through its frame.”

 The painting, mounted on a wall close to a row of Sotheby’s staff members, had been shredded, or at least partially shredded, by a remote-control mechanism on the back of the frame.

 The mystery female millionaire winning bidder has recently announced that she will be keeping the artwork at the original purchase price.
 She released a statement Thursday regarding her over-the-phone bidding experience and the later realization that she has purchased a valuable moment in art history.